 When it comes to ballroom lessons for grownups, you can’t beat the 3-way system of teaching, which is a combination of private lessons, group classes, and practice parties.
 Begin with at least one private lesson so your instructor can get an idea of where you’re at now.
 After that, he or she will recommend group classes and practice parties for you.

 As far as the dances go, if you’re just starting or getting back to your lessons, the most useful ones are going to be Foxtrot, Waltz, Rumba, and Merengue.
 Therefore, g

 Foxtrot is the #1 social dance.

 Foxtrot will improve your partnership skills in all the dances.
 Above all, the leader must be decisive and boldly direct his partner.
 The follower then responds by waiting until his intention is clear, at which point she moves a split-second behind him.
-A good follower has learned to trust her partner.
+Without a doubt, a good follower has learned to trust her partner.

 Waltz and Rumba share the same basic step, the Box Step.
 When you learn the Box Step, it’s like getting 2 dances for the price of one.